All Episodes

 Like other reporters aren't saying Muskie's unstable.

-And so Muskie at the end of this whistle stop, he spent all his campaign money to go up and down and try to do this whistle stop like tour.
+And so Muskie at the end of whistle stop, he spent all his campaign money to go up and down and try to do this whistle stop like tour.

-He gives the speech at the caboose.
+He gives a speech at the caboose.

-And he's saying to Muskie, So why did you support the Vietnam War in 1968?
+And he's saying to Muskie, so why did you support the Vietnam War in 1968?

 Like, who do you think you are?